 Casper College does not guarantee assignment to a particular room or area of the hall, or with a specific roommate.
 Roommate requests are granted when space is available and the request is mutual.
 Single rooms will be assigned as space is available.
-If space is not available, students will have the option to be placed on a waiting list.
+If space for single rooms is not available, students will be assigned a double-occupancy room with a roommate.
+Students may request to be placed on a single room waitlist if space is not available.